-As a financial journalist, I can tell you how to ask your parents for money in an appropriate fashion.
-Whether you think it's acceptable or not, 60% of Millennials accept financial help from their parents.
+As a finance writer, I can tell you how to ask your parents for money in an appropriate fashion, because whether you think it's acceptable or not, the reality is that 60% of Millennials accept financial help from their parents.

-How to Ask Your Parents for Money: 4 Tips
+How to Ask Your Parents for Money

 Thoughtfully Consider The Ask

-I hate cliches, but in this instance I feel two are really appropriate: “honesty is the best policy” and “it pays to be prepared.”
+I hate cliches, but I feel two are really appropriate in a borrowing money situation: “honesty is the best policy” and “it pays to be prepared.”

-Warm them up by mentioning casually that you'd like to set some time to talk about finances, your estate, xyz.
+Warm them up by mentioning casually that you'd like to set some time to talk about finances.
 Then say, “I feel (x time, day or event) would be appropriate.
 What works for you?”

 Letting them know in advance it's going to be a serious conversation rather than a catch-up dinner allows them to come prepared and with their defenses down.
 No one likes to be taken by surprise.

 Put Together a REAL Plan for Paying It Back

 The exception is, of course, if they give you money and tell you it's a gift.
-If the word “gift” doesn't come out of anyones mouth, either clarify or assume it's a loan.
+If the word “gift” doesn't come out of anyone's mouth, either ask for clarification or assume it's a loan.

-I know this can be a pain (who likes unnecessary paperwork, especially for someone as close as your Mom and Dad), but it helps keep things more business-like, which can come handy if the money ends up causing discord down the road.
+I know this can be a pain (who likes unnecessary paperwork, especially for someone as close as your Mom and Dad?), but it helps keep things more business-like.
+As much as I hope this doesn't happen to you, getting it writing is handy if the money ends up causing discord down the road.